andriydruk/RxDNSSD/README.md

-# THE PROJECT IS ARCHIVED DUE TO RUSSIAN INVASION TO UKRAINE
+# THE PROJECT IS ARCHIVED DUE TO THE RUSSIAN INVASION OF UKRAINE

 # 🇺🇦 #StandWithUkraine
 On Feb.
 24, 2022 Russia declared an [unprovoked war on Ukraine](https://war.ukraine.ua/russia-war-crimes/) and launched a full-scale invasion.
 Russia is currently bombing peaceful Ukrainian cities, including schools and hospitals and attacking civilians who are fleeing conflict zones.